GMKAKISTOS/MariaDB_and_MongoDB_with_Python_programming_language/README.md

 -   **pymongo**: For connecting to and interacting with MongoDB databases.
 -   **pandas**: For data manipulation and CSV file handling.
 -   **python-dateutil**: For parsing and working with date formats.
+-   The dataset is on the website: **https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset**